How to get milk and formula powder for baby bottles in Asia

 Carry small bottles of water with you, or pour bottled water into your baby bottles before you go out, and then use a baby formula dispenser to have the formula already measured out.

 I bought this one from the supermarket in Australia for a few dollars.
+You can also get it on Amazon.

 Tip the formula into the bottle using the opening under the yellow lid and shake it up so your baby has a fresh bottle.
 I used these in Sri Lanka with my daughter, and in India with my son and they were very convenient.
 I would just refill it each morning before we went out.